freedomofpress/securedrop/docs/install.md

 ### USBs/DVDs/CDs

-* Ubuntu Live USB/CD/DVD (to install Ubuntu on the servers)
-    * To create the Ubuntu Live USB/DVD/CD, see [this section in the Ubuntu Install Guide](/docs/ubuntu_config.md#creating-the-ubuntu-installation-media).
+ * CD, DVD, or USB to use when [installing Ubuntu on the Application Server and the Monitor Server](/docs/ubuntu_config.md).
-* Tails Live USB/CD/DVD (to set up Tails Live USB's with persistence)
+ * CD, DVD, or USB to use when [setting up Tails Live with persistence](/docs/tails_config.md).
-    * To create the Tails Live USB, see the [Tails Guide](/docs/tails_config.md).
-* One *Transfer Device* for transferring files, marked *transfer*.
-For the installation, we recommend using a brand new USB drive.
+ * Brand new USB, marked *transfer*, to use as the *Transfer Device*.

 Additionally, you will need a minimum of 3 USB sticks which will become Tails Live USB's with persistence.
 You should mark one *offline*, one *online*, and one *admin*.
 This is enough to set up a system with one admin and one journalist (note that the same person can perform both of these roles).
 To add more administrators or journalists, you will need more USB sticks.